vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 ---
 ## Chair

-The chair I use is an Ikea Millberget and sits pretty comfortably, but it doesn't have many adjustable features.\
+My current chair is the IKEA Millberget, comfortable enough, but with limited adjustability.\
-Since I have my standing desk, there are some weeks when I stand all day for multiple days.
+Since getting the standing desk, there are weeks where I stand for most of the day, which takes some pressure off finding the perfect chair.
-That makes a good chair not the main priority.
-I am still looking for a fully adjustable black leather-look chair for the future.
+That said, I'm still on the lookout for a fully adjustable black leather-look chair.

 <a href="images/chair_ikea_millberget.avif">
 <img src="images/chair_ikea_millberget.avif" alt="Ikea Millberget office chair" width="250px" />